tjt7a/AutomataZoo/ClamAV/README.md

 ## Description

-A virus-detection tool that relies on publicly-available database of malware patterns.
+ClamAV is a virus-detection tool that relies on a publicly-available database of malware patterns to scan for malware in a byte stream.
+The malware patterns are converted to regular expressions and then into finite automata for this benchmark.

 ## Benchmark